Co-de-iT/froGH/README.md

 ![froGH](https://raw.githubusercontent.com/Co-de-iT/froGH/master/media/frog-and-grasshopper-darwin-wiggett.jpg)
 photo (c) Darwin Wigget

+> “More fun than a frog in a glass of milk.”
+> ― Bob Weir

 # froGH
 Ah... that should have been "for GH" but we're so lazy that we misspelled and didn't bother correcting.
 Anyway, here's a collection of mixed-purpose user objects for Grasshopper - given "as is" (no warranty, no support) - use at your own risk (but know that we use them too... so they shouldn't explode at least)